Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 sudo apt update sudo apt install libapache2-mod-security2 sudo a2enmod security2 # Enable the module

-A sample configuration will be created, so change the file name and edit it.
+A sample configuration file will be created, so rename it and make some edits.

 cd /etc/modsecurity/ sudo mv modsecurity.conf-recommended modsecurity.conf sudo nano /etc/modsecurity/modsecurity.conf SecRuleEngine DetectionOnly #The default is detection only, so enable it ↓ SecRuleEngine On SecAuditLogParts ABIJDEFHZ # D means "intermediate response header", but it seems to be a reserved word and not yet implemented ↓ SecAuditLogParts ABCEFHJKZ # Delete I, change D to C (request body) sudo systemctl restart apache2